CMU-67328/ExpressLab/README.md

 3. Add a test html file to public (and optionally css and js files to the subdirectories)
 4. Test getting the test html file from the browser.

+## Step 12 - Publish to Now

+Publish your app to Now, **being sure to include --public if you have a paid account** and test all routes.

+## Step 13 - Submit to Canvas

+Submit to Canvas your Now URL.